SummaryRead the full fact sheet

 Causes of psoriasis

-A number of genes have been associated with different types of psoriasis.
-If psoriasis runs in your family, infections and certain medications (lithium, beta blockers, non-steroidal anti-inflammatory medications and antimalarial medication) can trigger the onset of psoriasis or cause it to flare up.
+A number of have been associated with different types of psoriasis.
+If psoriasis runs in your family, infections and certain (lithium, beta blockers, non-steroidal anti-inflammatory medications and antimalarial medication) can trigger the onset of psoriasis or cause it to flare up.
 Skin injury and smoking can also make certain types of psoriasis worse.

 Treatment of psoriasis